sl4v/blog/content/posts/arm-trustzone-for-beginners/index.md

 SMC calls are either directly handled by the Secure Monitor or passed to the Trusted OS (more often).
 The TOS then performs the required operations, like spawning a TA, and returns the results.

+A specific range of SMC functions IDs are passed to the TOS ( lookup Trusted OS Call and Trusted Application Call OEN ranges in ARM SMCCC).

+The interface between the EL3 Runtime Firmware and the Secure-EL1 Payload is not defined by the [SMCCC](http://infocenter.arm.com/help/topic/com.arm.doc.den0028a/index.html) or any other standard.
+That means that a particular bundle SM+TOS is often vendor-specific.

 ## **Pro Tips for Reverse Engineering**

 Since TrustZone is widely used in Android phones, much of the drivers are open-source and part of the Android Open Source Project (AOSP).
 Another excellent resource for diving deep is the **[ARM Trusted Firmware](https://github.com/ARM-software/arm-trusted-firmware)**, which is often used as a base for custom Secure Monitors.

+**[ARM Trusted Firmware Design](https://chromium.googlesource.com/external/github.com/ARM-software/arm-trusted-firmware/+/v0.4-rc1/docs/firmware-design.md)** provides an in-depth overview of booting process in ARM CPUs supporting TrustZone, including full boot chain and architectural initialization.

+To navigate in those depths in IDA you'll need an **[ARM system register decoding script](https://github.com/gdelugre/ida-arm-system-highlight)**.
+Otherwise instead of a neat instruction `MSR VBAR_EL3, <Xt>`, you'll see a monstrosity like `MSR #6, c12, c0, #0, Xt`.